genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 If no file parameter is specified, `.csv` is assumed and read from the local directory.

 Verbose mode will additionally output line-by-line operation outcome, and a final summary of error lines to be corrected and resubmitted.
-This makes the script useful for scheduled/automated jobs (e.g. daily data loads).
+This makes the script useful for scheduled or automated jobs (e.g. daily data loads).

 ## DumpIt script

-To copy data out of a Genesis database, use the 'DumpIt' command.
+To copy data from a Genesis database, use the 'DumpIt' command.

 ### Syntax